 Dear Parents, We are very hopeful that this year we will have enough snow and be able to continue our ski program tradition.
-This year’s ski program will take place at Bjelasnica Ski Resort from January 28 – February 1 (5 YO – 8 YO) and February 18– 22 (9 YO – 13 YO).
-Secondary student will go skiing on February 22 and 23, and they will stay overnight.
-February 22 is also the day when Preschool will go sledding.
+This year’s ski program will take place at Bjelasnica Ski Resort.
+Secondary students will spend a weekend skiing and stay overnight.
 We will continue working with “Oxygen Sports Club” ski school.
 They will provide certified instructors who are able to communicate in English.
 Oxygen Sports Club will also provide the equipment.
 If students do not have skis, they will fit the students with appropriate equipment for an additional rental fee.
 For the days that your child is skiing, the buses will leave from the school for the mountain and return to school from the mountain during school hours.
 Lunch will be provided at the mountain at one of the restaurants.
 All students are required to wear a helmet while skiing.
 Please make sure you secure a helmet for your child before ski week.
 We aim to be at the mountain around 9:00.
 Lunch is at 11:30 and after it, students ski for another hour and a half.
 We are expected to return to school by 3 o’clock.
 Teachers and assistants will be on the mountain helping either with lessons or keeping track of students for lunch/restrooms/etc. All students will receive PE credit for this unit.
-Should you have any questions, please do not hesitate to email me (email@example.com).
+Should you have any questions, please do not hesitate to email me (firstname.lastname@example.org).
 Snowboarding: Only 9-13 YO students who are ADVANCED snowboarders have an option to snowboard.
 These are not snowboarding lessons and these students do not have to pay for the instructors.
 Mr. Muamer will supervise the students on the slopes.
 The group follows the same schedule as the other groups.
 We hope this will be a wonderful experience for all the children and that their skills will develop over the five days that they will be skiing.

 Selma Sakic Hrenovica